top of page

 2. Follow The Lead-er!

 As dog owners, we are used to deciding our walking routes and making all the decisions!
 However, offering dogs the opportunity to make their own decisions is incredibly rewarding and stimulating for them.
-Instead of taking the lead (quite literally!), try taking a step back and let your dog lead you this time!
-Scent trails are very intricate, dogs read with their noses just as we read with our eyes; by giving them the opportunity to follow a scent trail without disruption, we empower dogs and encourage calm behaviour which reduces stress and anxiety.
+Instead of taking the lead (quite literally!), try taking a step back and let your dog lead you!
+Scent trails are very intricate, dogs read with their noses just as we read with our eyes - by giving them the opportunity to follow a scent trail without disruption, we empower dogs and encourage calm behaviour which reduces stress and anxiety.

 ( Luna the Belgian Malinois on her dog-lead walk with Asher! )